Uncovering Market Insights With the MFI Indicator

 The Market Facilitation Index indicator was invented by trader and author Bill Williams, who described it as a measure of market reaction to new volume.
-It does this by looking at how much the price has moved alongside tick volume at the time and assigning a market facilitation value.
+It does this by looking at how much the price has moved alongside tick volume at the time, and then subsequently assigning a market facilitation value.
 Bill Williams described this value as the market's willingness to move the price.

-MetaTrader 4 has a whole set of Bill Williams indicators that comes as part of the standard tools when you download the platform.
-You will find the Market Facilitation Index listed in the Bill Williams folder within MT4's Navigator, as shown in the image below:
+MetaTrader 4 has a whole set of Bill Williams trading indicators that come as part of the standard tools when you download the platform.
+You will find the Market Facilitation Index listed in the Bill Williams folder, within MT4's Navigator, as shown in the image below:

 There are four possible combinations between the MFI and volume: